Mculover666/Hexo-Blog-Source/themes/hexo-theme-matery/README.md

 <% } %>
 ```

-You can search social icon such as `fab fa-github` in [Font Awesome](https://fontawesome.com/icons).There are common social icons you can reference:
+You can search social icon such as `fab fa-github` in [Font Awesome](https://fontawesome.com/icons).
+There are common social icons you can reference:

 - Facebook: `fab fa-facebook`
 - Twitter: `fab fa-twitter`